Background – 1970s

 Potosi Country Mart Fire Rebuild

 In July 2012, the Country Mart supermarket in Potosi, Missouri, suffered a complete building loss due to a fire from a faulty light fixture.
 Sargent worked with both the owners of the store, Town and Country Supermarkets, and insurance companies to assess the damage after the fire and make subsequent insurance claims.
 Sargent crews demolished the remaining damaged structure, and worked with Town and Country to redesign and build a new, first-class facility.
 The new 30,000 square foot store reopened in August 2013 with a ribbon-cutting ceremony.
+Star recognized the project in 2013 by awarding Sargent the Master Builder Award in the Large Commercial category and Best of the St. Louis District.

 From 2008 to 2015, Sargent worked with M&A Electric Cooperative to upgrade 54 substations throughout Southeast Missouri.
 Upgrades included installation of fiber optics, which allowed for central remote management of each substation.